sanketkumaronline/Mission-to-Mars/README.md

     `<div class="col-md-3 col-xs-12 col-sm-6">`

-2. Changed the color of "Scrape New Data" button using following Bootstrap class.
+2. Changed the color of "Scrape New Data" button to Green using following Bootstrap class.

     `class="btn btn-success btn-lg"`